coq/coq/dev/doc/MERGING.md

 In both cases, CI should be run again.

-In some rare cases (e.g. the conflicts are in the CHANGES file), it is ok to fix the conflicts in the merge commit (following the same steps as below), and push to `master` directly.
+In some rare cases (e.g. the conflicts are in the `CHANGES.md` file), it is ok to fix the conflicts in the merge commit (following the same steps as below), and push to `master` directly.
 Don't use the GitHub interface to fix these conflicts.